 (2) If vented to the outside, ventilation systems may not create a public health hazard or nuisance or unlawful discharge.

 (E) Cleaning maintenance tools - preventing contamination.

 Food preparation sinks, handwashing sinks, and warewashing equipment may not be used for the cleaning of maintenance tools, the preparation or holding of maintenance materials, or the disposal of mop water and similar liquid wastes.

 After use, mops shall be placed in a position that allows them to air-dry without soiling walls, equipment, or supplies.

 (G) Absorbent materials on floors - use limitation.

 Except as specified in paragraph (C) of this rule, sawdust, wood shavings, granular salt, baked clay, diatomaceous earth, or similar materials may not be used on floors.

-(H) Cleaning and maintenance of plumbing fixtures.
+(H) Cleaning of plumbing fixtures.

 (I) Closing toilet room doors.

 Toilet room doors as specified under paragraph (L) of rule 3717-1-06.1 of the Administrative Code shall be kept closed except during cleaning and maintenance operations.